 Scientific explanation for how ultradiluted remedies used in homeopathy cure illness is lacking.
 There is no accepted physical or chemical basis for the homeopathic principle that "like cures like."

-In the United States, homeopathic remedies are classified by the Food and Drug Administration as over-the-counter or prescription drugs, but the FDA exempts these remedies from several requirements that other drugs must meet.
+In the United States, homeopathic remedies are classified by the U.S. Food and Drug Administration (FDA) as over-the-counter or prescription medications, but the FDA exempts these remedies from several requirements that other medications must meet.
 For example, the identity and strength of each active ingredient do not have to be tested by a laboratory before the remedy is sold.
 Also, manufacturers of homeopathic products are not required to provide evidence that the products are effective.
 Homeopathic remedies may contain alcohol, which is often used to dilute drugs.
 There are currently no limits on the amount of alcohol that these remedies can contain.

 The label is required to have the following: